NSO-developer/external-id-allocation/README.md

 # external-id-allocation
 Example of an external ID allocation package for NSO.
-The code does not go out to any external system for the allocation but the framework is there to easily add that code.
+It includes some example code to go out to an HTTP server to request an ID.

 It consists of three actions and two kickers.
-Should be three but today kickers cant explicitly run on delete so deletes are handled in a subscriber.
+Should be three kickers but today they cant explicitly run on delete so deletes are handled in a subscriber.

 The three actions are